-- Each Head of Directorate shall prepare and submit to the CFO an annual asset FAR Certificate verifying the movable assets under the control of their respective departments. - Each Head of Directorate shall report, within the time frame indicated by the CFO, the existence, condition, location and appropriate use of movable assets under the control of their respective departments at the review date. - Malicious damage, theft, and break-ins must be reported to the Head of Directorate of Corporate Services and the CFO within the prescribed period of its occurrence or awareness by the respective Head of Directorate. - Each Head of Directorate must report criminal activities to the South African Police Service.
+- Each Head of Directorate shall report, within the time frame indicated by the CFO, the existence, condition, location, and appropriate use of movable assets under the control of their respective departments at the review date. - Malicious damage, theft, and break-ins must be reported to the Head of Directorate of Corporate Services and the CFO within the prescribed period of its occurrence or awareness by the respective Head of Directorate. - Each Head of Directorate must report criminal activities to the South African Police Service.